 An online community was created four years ago for veterinarians, in the hopes of reducing our suicide rate.
 Not One More Vet now has over 20,000 members worldwide and has built a group for conversation, community, and an emergency financial aid fund for those who may need it for treatment or help.
 The group is exclusively for veterinarians and anything said is meant to be kept among the members.
 I joined NOMV a few years ago and was overwhelmed by the posts in the community, including anything from emergent thoughts of suicide to cute dog photos.
 The group does local meet ups, fundraisers, and even has sub-communities for groups like veterinarian moms, and veterinary craft-makers.
 This group’s creation and membership shows a desperate need for a response to the internal and external circumstances that contribute to those in our profession’s increased risk for suicide.

 The trend does not just apply to veterinarians, but all those in the veterinary field including technicians.
-Last year, I lost another friend, a veterinary technician, to suicide as well.
-I worked with Amanda during my veterinary internship year from 2013-2014 at Carolina Veterinary Specialists in Charlotte, North Carolina.
-Amanda was an overnight technician, a shift that leaves plenty of time to talk and get to know your colleagues, which I did with her.
+Last year, I lost another friend, a veterinary technician whom we'll call Sarah, to suicide as well.
+I worked with Sarah during my veterinary internship year from 2013-2014 at Carolina Veterinary Specialists in Charlotte, North Carolina.
+Sarah was an overnight technician, a shift that leaves plenty of time to talk and get to know your colleagues, which I did with her.

 Support staff deals with similar stressors and oftentimes deal with even more than the veterinarians: they are the ones to present estimates, take phone calls, and are the first to speak with clients.
 Clients can often be rude or imposing on support staff in ways they are not with the veterinarian.

-After Amanda’s death, veterinary technicians around the country rallied together in her memory to create #thefightingbluesforAmanda.
+After Sarah's death, veterinary technicians around the country rallied together in her memory.
 They started wearing royal blue on Wednesdays in her honor, and created a Facebook group to support each other.
 It was another huge outpouring of support for a community dealing with the impact of suicide.

 To learn more about AFSP’s Out of the Darkness Walks, and find one near you, click here.